Women Unlimited - Count Us In!

 NSCC Site Facilitator

 NSCC Marconi Site Facilitator

-Women Unlimited is committed to diversity and encourages applications from African Nova Scotians and other members of the visible minority community, Aboriginal peoples, women living with disabilities and women from the LGBT community.
-We encourage applicants from these groups to self-identify.
+Women Unlimited is committed to diversity and encourages applications from African Nova Scotians and other members of the visible minority community, Indigenous peoples, women living with disabilities and women from the 2SLGBTQ+ community.
+We encourage applicants from these equity groups to self-identify.

 The Women Unlimited model is holistic and offers a continuum of services and supports.
 Women who participate in Women Unlimited are supported along a pathway … from recruitment, to career exploration, through pre-apprenticeship training, to employment and once employed, we support her through apprenticeship and employment retention in these fields.
 Ours is a long-term commitment … one that supports a woman through her full journey.
 We don’t do this alone; our model was built on a foundation of partnerships.
 We engage the Nova Scotia Community College (NSCC), employers, industry associations, unions, governments and the community to work with us to build welcoming and respectful institutions and workplaces.

 The components of the Women Unlimited model are as follows:

 Work: Support to Transition into Employment